Techcraft7/7Sharp/README.md

 }
 ```
 #### What is `getLoopIndex()`?
 `getLoopIndex()` is a function to get the index in the loop statement running.
-It automatically accounts for nested loops, so you don't need to manage any i's, j's, k's, etc. If you look at `Interpreter.cs` you will find this:
+It automatically accounts for nested loops, so you don't need to manage any i's, j's, k's, etc.

+> Please note that `getLoopIndex()` starts at 0.

+If you look at `Interpreter.cs` you will find this:
 ```
 int times = (int)Evaluate(args); // in the "Count to 10" example it is just 10, but it can be an expression! loopIndexes.Push(0); // add a new loop index